DeviaVir/zenbot/README.md

 # !ALPHA SOFTWARE.
 DO NOT USE FOR REAL TRADES.

-zenbot is a passive trading bot for [GDAX](https://gdax.com/). zen trusts other bots.
+zenbot is a passive trading bot for [GDAX](https://gdax.com/). zen trusts other bots and people.

 ## Usage